AkshaySJadhav/Kafka/Kafka's corrupted index files.md

 ## Kafka log directory explained || .index/.log/.timeindex Files

+You would be seeing the topics-parittions folder under the

 For understanding, the log file contains the actual messages structured in a message format.
 For each message within this file, the first 64bits describe the incremented offset.
 Now, looking up this file for messages with a specific offset becomes expensive since log files may grow in the range of gigabytes.
 And to be able to produce messages, the broker actually has to do such kind of lookups to determine the latest offset and be able to further increment incoming messages correctly.